Ajn0r/pet-palace/README.md

 9. Find the name of the repository and click 'Connect'
 10. Scroll down and make sure to have the main branch selected, then click 'Deploy branch'.
 Click 'view build log' to get a better view of the deployment.
 11. Once deployed, click 'Open app' to make sure you can see your custom message set in App.js

+### Final deployment

+1. Create a Procfile and add `web: serve -s build`
+2. Ensure all finalised code is committed and pushed to Github.
+3. Log into Heroku and open the dashboard for your frontend react application.
+4. Select the “Deploy” tab in the dashboard and select "Deploy Branch".
+5. Wait for the build to complete, click “view build log” to watch the process in a larger window.
+6. When you see the message “deployed to Heroku” in the build log, click the “open app” button at the top of the page.
+7. Test the deployed application to ensure it matches the development version.

 ## Technologies and resources used